 “Artist Presentation” Furniture Society Annual Conference, San Diego State University, San Diego, CA, July 2005.
 This presentation included a demonstration of the hammer veneering process, veneer inlay and a slide presentation of my work.

-This was a hands-on workshop for makers who wished to get the word out about their work.
+“Marketing for Furniture Makers”, Delivered at the Furniture Society Annual Conference, Savannah College of Art and Design, Savannah, GA, June, 2004.This was a hands-on workshop for makers who wished to get the word out about their work.
 Topics covered included press releases, press kits, mailing lists, advertising and how to get free publicity.

 “Developing a Portfolio”, Delivered at the Furniture Society Annual Conference, Savannah College of Art and Design, Savannah, GA, June, 2004.
 This workshop covered several different types of portfolios and what materials each should contain.
 Topics covered included types of portfolios, resumes, cover letters, images, and how to find and approach galleries, stores and potential clients.

 “How Studio Furniture Pushes the Envelope Between Function and Art”, Deliveredat the “Small Wood 2002; Community & Economic Development Opportunities in Small Tree Utilization” conference.
 This conference was sponsored by the USDA Forest Service and took place in Albuquerque, NM in 2002.
 This presentation began with a brief history of hand-made furniture in the United States and continued with an examination various recent trends in furniture design, then concluded with an introduction of the work of many studio furniture makers that were working currently at that time.